mattyu123/Dollarz/README.md

 # README

-This project contains boilerplate and the dependencies to run the finance app (codename to be determined).
+This project contains boilerplate and the dependencies to run the Dollarz app (codename to be determined).

 ## Quick setup